 The undecidability of the halting problem has many consequences not only in computability theory but also in other branches of science.
 The word problems encountered in abstract algebra and formal language theory belong to the most prominent undecidability results.
-Hilbert's tenth problem is treated at the end of the chapter.

 8.1 Semi-Thue Systems